Where are they now? The Real Madrid team from Cristiano Ronaldo’s debut

 The midfielder had spells with Roma and Valencia before returning to his former club Boca Juniors in 2013, but in February 2019 he had his contract terminated.

-“He is a player who came from our youth ranks and we do this with pain but due to repeated injuries he decided to step aside,” Boca president Daniel Angelici said before Gago went on to join Velez Sarsfield.
+“He is a player who came from our youth ranks and we do this with pain but due to repeated injuries he decided to step aside,” Boca president Daniel Angelici said.
+Gago went on to join Velez Sarsfield but retired in 2020.

 In 2018, Diarra made a surprise move to PSG, but his contract was mutually terminated 13 months later as he announced his retirement.